 Appeals from academic suspension and for reinstatement of financial aid must originate with the student and be filed in the Registrar's Office in writing at least one week before registration for the semester or term for which the student requests readmission/reinstatement.
 Appeals must specifically request readmission and/or reinstatement of financial aid.

-Appeals must be addressed to the Registrar of South Georgia State College; all appeals are subsequently referred to the Admissions or Financial Aid Appeals Committee for its review and recommendations.
+Appeals must be addressed to the Registrar of South Georgia College; all appeals are subsequently referred to the Admissions Committee for its review and recommendations.
 The Admissions Committee is authorized to impose the conditions and limitations it deems appropriate upon the readmission of a student to the College and upon reinstatement or denial of financial aid.
 Also, the Admissions Committee may, at its discretion, require the student to appear before the Committee.
-For further information on eligibility requirements for financial aid reinstatement following exclusion, see the Financial Aid Office.